 An Afternoon in the Aran Islands

 I'm still working through my photos and videos from Ireland.
 Lately, I am feeling stretched, for time and energy.
 Not only did we lose Kami a couple weeks ago, but we recently received poor health updates from two of our human family members and that is where much of my attention has been.
 The travel stories and images out of Ireland are coming, but more slowly than I'd planned.
-There is a short video to accompany this blog - please check it out and subscribe to my channel.

 After a torrential rain the night before, the morning dawned bright and sunny in Doolin.
 Nathanael and I decided to make the 30 minute ferry ride over to Inis Oirr (aka Inisheer), the smallest of the Aran Islands.
 Unfortunately, we just missed the previous ferry, and the next sailing wasn't until 1pm.
 It wouldn't give us much time on the island, with the last ferry back departing at 5pm, but we still wanted to have a look.